damianoserpetta/EDA-VECELK/README.md

 Features of semantic search over documents is performed by several nodes in Haystack.

-Nodes are the core components that process incoming text.
+Nodes are the core components that **process** incoming text.
 Some perform preprocessing steps like cleaning or splitting of text while others engage transformer models to retrieve documents, summarize passages or generate questions.

-Nodes are chained together using a Pipeline.
+Nodes are chained together using a **Pipeline**.
 In Haystack, there are many Nodes that you can already start using.

-**Retriever** node
-how it works...
-how implemented...
-nodes...
+#### Pipeline

+Pipeline implemented and used in the project is composed by two components:

+- **Retriever** node is a lightweight filter that can quickly go through the full document store and pass on a set of candidate documents that are relevant to the query.
+When used in combination with a Reader, it is a tool for sifting out irrelevant documents, saving the Reader from doing more work than it needs to and speeding up the querying process.

+- **Reader** node, also known as Open-Domain QA systems in Machine Learning speak, is the core component that enables Haystack to find the answers that you need.

+The pipeline, who works on top of the document store (represented by elastic search), implements semantic search functions on the project, using it in the query endpoints.

+#### Crawler

+Crawler is a module who permits the extraction of text data from a website and nested pages contained.

+Crawler component craw URL(s), extract the text from the HTML, create a Haystack Document object out of it and save it (one JSON file per URL), including text and basic meta data.
+You can optionally specify via Filter Urls to only crawl URLs that match a certain pattern.

+The module make use of chrome-driver for the process of data extraction from website.

 ### NLP Models

-models used in...
-models availables...
-tuning models...
-annotation tool...
-answer feedbacks...
-tuning using base model and pre-trained model...
+Natural Language Processing Models are **machine learning techniques** where human language is separated into fragments so that the grammatical structure of sentences and the meaning of words can be **analyzed** and **understood** in context.
+This helps computers read and understand spoken or written text in the same way as humans.

+NLP Model used in the project is pre-trained **RoBERTa** (Robustly Optimized BERT Pretraining Approach), trained on SQuAD (Stanford Question Answering Dataset).

+The model is used by haystack to perform **Extractive Question & Answer Pipeline** over documents.

+Various models are disponible to be used with Haystack, either pre-trained or base models.

+#### Fine Tune

+If you have domain-specific questions, fine-tuning your model on custom examples will very likely boost your performance.
+While this varies by domain, we saw that ~ 2000 examples can easily increase performance by +5-20%.

+Fine tuning of NLP models can be made with Haystack from **annotation tool** or **answer feedback**.

 ### Search Engine